SleepeelS at This Art Fair

 InterObjects, 2021, smartphone screenshots, 14.9 X 7.0 cm

-One of many found poems that I discovered during my residency at the Seoul Art Space Geumcheon in the spring of 2020.
-By using the Google Translate camera app throughout the neighborhood in Geumcheon-gu Seoul, I was able to translate street signs, building logos, and even the random patterns seen in tiles and skyscraper windows into poetry.
-These poems were sometimes dadaesque, nonsensical strings of words or syllables and sometimes revealed more profound word combinations, relating to mundane, philosophical or even spiritual subject matter.
-This work has been exhibited this year for the Digital Program, Flash Fictions: Alternative Networks with the London based, Photographer’s Gallery.
+In a collection of found poems, Google translator camera app is used to instantly identify and translate images into text from a mobile camera.
+The translated texts are read out loud and recorded on a video.
+Street signs, building logos, and even the random patterns seen in tiles and skyscraper windows are translated.
+These poems are sometimes nonsensical strings of words or syllables and sometimes reveal more complex word combinations, relating to mundane, philosophical, or even spiritual subject matter.
+The work playfully challenges the capabilities of Optical Character Recognition (OCR) and translation systems, exploring their creative possibilities when confronted with simple everyday provocations.
+This work has been exhibited in 2021 for the Digital Program, Flash Fictions: Alternative Networks with the London based Photographers Gallery.

 Palma Song Room Poetry, digital video, 3 minutes 24 seconds, https://youtu.be/f39TUxPqb0w